 Animals to be on the lookout for are Monkeys, Centipedes, Scorpions, Snakes, Wasps/Bee nests, Monitor Lizards, birds nesting, and many other bugs.
 Anticipation is key!!.
 Sneak a peak in any crack or crevice before stuffing your uninvited fist into it.

-Your biggest enemy though are the mosquito’s, especially in the crags far back in the jungle.
+Of all the creatures here probably your biggest enemy’s are the mosquito’s.
+In the bungalows, restaurants under the table, and especially at the crags far back in the jungle.
 Always bring mosquito coils and spray.
-When on the rock its actually no problem, the problem is for the belayer.
+When on the rock its actually no problem, the problem is for the belayed.

 Candelstick VR, turn with finger or mouse